ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Cozy Human Parser**](https://github.com/cozymantis/human-parser-comfyui-node): A ComfyUI node to automatically extract masks for body regions and clothing/fashion items.
 Made with 💚 by the CozyMantis squad.
 - [**ComfyUI_Mira**](https://github.com/mirabarukaso/ComfyUI_Mira): Slice regions of the canvas and convert them to masks for regional conditions widh PNG preview output.
 And a few support nodes.
 - [**WeiLin-Comfyui-Tools**](https://github.com/weilin9999/WeiLin-Comfyui-Tools): quickly use the prompt word tool in ComfyUI
+- [**ComfyUI_StepAudioTTS**](https://github.com/billwuhao/ComfyUI_StepAudioTTS): A Text To Speech node using Step-Audio-TTS in ComfyUI.
+Can speak, rap, sing, or clone voice.
 - [**ComfyUI-AudioScheduler**](https://github.com/a1lazydog/ComfyUI-AudioScheduler): Load mp3 files and use the audio nodes to power animations and prompt scheduling.
 Use with FizzNodes.
 - [**ComfyUI_MatAnyone_Kytra**](https://github.com/KytraScript/ComfyUI_MatAnyone_Kytra): Kytra's MatAnyone (Video Matting) implementation for ComfyUI - Based on pq-yang/MatAnyone
 - [**Flux Prompt Enhance Node for ComfyUI**](https://github.com/marduk191/ComfyUI-Fluxpromptenhancer): This custom node for ComfyUI integrates the Flux-Prompt-Enhance model, allowing you to enhance your prompts directly within your ComfyUI workflows.
-- [**ComfyUI_StepAudioTTS**](https://github.com/billwuhao/ComfyUI_StepAudioTTS): A Text To Speech node using Step-Audio-TTS in ComfyUI.
-Can speak, rap, sing, or clone voice.
 - [**ComfyUI-DeepSeek-JanusPro**](https://github.com/ZHO-ZHO-ZHO/ComfyUI-DeepSeek-JanusPro): ComfyUI-DeepSeek-JanusPro
+- [**ComfyUI-fal-API**](https://github.com/gokayfem/ComfyUI-fal-API): Custom nodes for using fal API.
+Video generation with Kling, Runway, Luma.
+Image generation with Flux.
+LLMs and VLMs OpenAI, Claude, Llama and Gemini.
 - [**ComfyUI Whisper**](https://github.com/yuvraj108c/ComfyUI-Whisper): Transcribe audio and add subtitles to videos using Whisper in ComfyUI
 - [**ComfyUI Depth Anything TensorRT**](https://github.com/yuvraj108c/ComfyUI-Depth-Anything-Tensorrt): This extension provides a ComfyUI Custom Node implementation of the [a/Depth-Anything-Tensorrt](https://github.com/spacewalk01/depth-anything-tensorrt) in Python for ultra fast depth map generation
 - [**Dream Project Animation Nodes**](https://github.com/alt-key-project/comfyui-dream-project): This extension offers various nodes that are useful for Deforum-like animations in ComfyUI.